haxtheweb/edtechjoker/draft-outline.md

 # week 14 - Tday week off

+# Week 15

+## Tues
+- 5 min, regroup with your pod, make sure everyone is on the same page
+- 45 min, share and discuss code with other pods in the following activity:
+  - Pick a person in a different pod
+  - swap code repos with them
+  - review code and ask questions
+  - See how they are handling state management / variable names / etc and compare / contrast with your own
+  - Seee how they've handled CSS styling and design flexibility.
+If they lack design flexibility, point out areas where they could improve it.
+  - See how they're data model in the `json` file works relative to their element doing the rendering.
+Are there naming conventions or ways of structuring the data that would enhance the experience?
+  - Is there anything repeated many times, either logic or design, that feels like it could be refactored?
+Often times nothing `thing-1, thing-2` or `if A and B and C and D` sort of logic or class names are a hint that it could be refactored.
+  - Are there any
+- 30 min - work, take notes, implement feedback, generate your next steps

+## Thurs

 # EVERYTHING BELOW THIS LINE IS SUBJECT TO CHANGE BASED ON COURSE PROGRESS
 ~~~~~~
+## Sunday Check in 4
 # Week 15
 # Tues / Thurs
 - Class will be time to work and some critique